-“Our findings suggest that increasing or high blood pressure, even in our 30s, could have a knock-on effect on brain health four decades later” says Prof Jon Schott, who is leading the study.
+“Our findings suggest that increasing or high blood pressure, even in our 30s, could have a knock-on effect on brain health four decades later”, says our Chief Medical Officer, Prof Jon Schott, who is leading the study.

 Beyond heart health, our scientists are exploring how we can stay sharp and keep connected with the world around us.

 Research we funded at the University of Cambridge revealed that over 65s who had greater social engagement had better brain health.
 And by partnering with the Royal National Institute for Deaf People, we’re driving efforts to understand the link between hearing loss and dementia.
 Together, we’re supporting Dr Piers Dawes at the University of Manchester as he explores whether treating hearing loss could help reduce dementia risk.